Marked Lanes Violations in Ohio/ June 19, 2012

 One of the most common traffic infractions that law enforcement in Columbus cite for initiating a traffic stop in DUI cases is driving in marked lanes, R.C.
 4511.33.
 That statute provides that a person must drive their vehicle, as nearly as practicable, within a single marked lane of travel.
-Failure to maintain a vehicle within a marked lane is a traffic offense.
+Failure to do so can be the cause for a marked lanes violation.

 Driving in Marked Lanes